-- 7.1 Bullying is always unacceptable and will not be dismissed as being normal or as "banter" or simply "part of growing up".
-Bullying will not be tolerated by the School because: - 7.1.1 it is harmful to the person who is bullied, to those who engage in bullying behaviour, and those who support them, and can in some cases lead to lasting psychological damage and even suicide;
+7.1 Bullying is always unacceptable and will not be dismissed as being normal or as "banter" or simply "part of growing up".
+Bullying will not be tolerated by the school because:

+- 7.1.1 it is harmful to the person who is bullied, to those who engage in bullying behaviour, and those who support them, and can in some cases lead to lasting psychological damage and even suicide. - 7.1.2 it interferes with a pupil's right to enjoy her learning and leisure time free from intimidation.

-- 7.1.2 it interferes with a pupil's right to enjoy her learning and leisure time free from intimidation; - 7.1.3 it is contrary to all our aims and values, our internal culture and the reputation of the School. - 7.2 Bullying is behaviour by an individual or group, that intentionally hurts another individual or group either physically or emotionally.
-Bullying is often motivated by prejudice against particular groups.
-Bullying may be: - 7.2.1 Physical: hitting, kicking, pushing people around, spitting, or taking, damaging or hiding possessions - 7.2.2 Verbal: name-calling, taunting, teasing, insulting or demanding money - 7.2.3 Exclusionary behaviour: intimidating, isolating or excluding a person from a group - 7.2.4 General unkindness: spreading rumours or writing unkind notes, mobile phone texts or emails, unkindness on social media sites; - 7.2.5 Low level disruptive behaviour: wearing "banter" and "horseplay" over a prolonged period of time; - 7.2.6 Cyberbullying: bullying that takes place using technology.
+- 7.1.3 it is contrary to all our aims and values, our internal culture, and the reputation of the school. - 7.2 Bullying is ongoing behaviour by an individual or group, that intentionally hurts another individual or group either physically or emotionally.
+Bullying is often motivated by prejudice against groups.
+Bullying may be: - 7.2.1 Physical: hitting, kicking, pushing people around, spitting, or taking, damaging, or hiding possessions - 7.2.2 Verbal: name-calling, taunting, teasing, insulting or demanding money - 7.2.3 Exclusionary behaviour: intimidating, isolating, or excluding a person from a group - 7.2.4 General unkindness: spreading rumours or writing unkind notes, mobile phone texts or emails, unkindness on social media sites. - 7.2.5 Low level disruptive behaviour: wearing "banter" and "horseplay" over a prolonged period of time. - 7.2.6 Cyberbullying: bullying that takes place using technology.
 This may include bullying through the use of mobile electronic devices, social media or gaming sites.
 See Appendix 1 to this policy for guidance for pupils about cyberbullying.
-The School's separate acceptable use agreement for pupils sets out the School rules about the use of technology including mobile electronic devices. - 7.2.7 Harmful sexual behaviours: includes sexual harassment and sexual violence: - (a) sexual harassment: unwanted conduct of a sexual nature that can occur online and offline.
-It can include but is not limited to: - (i) sexual jokes or taunting; - (ii) physical behaviour such as deliberately brushing against someone, interfering with their clothes, displaying pictures, photos or drawings of a sexual nature; - (iii) online sexual harassment which may include: non-consensual sharing of sexual images and videos (sexting); inappropriate sexual comments on social media; exploitation; coercion and threats.

-Incidences of sexual harassment will be investigated to ensure they are not part of a wider pattern of sexual harassment and / or sexual violence.
+The school's separate acceptable use agreement for pupils sets out the school rules about the use of technology including mobile electronic devices. - 7.2.7 Harmful sexual behaviours include sexual harassment and sexual violence: - sexual harassment: unwanted conduct of a sexual nature that can occur online and offline.
+It can include but is not limited to: - (i) sexual jokes or taunting. - (ii) physical behaviour such as deliberately brushing against someone, interfering with their clothes, displaying pictures, photos, or drawings of a sexual nature. - (iii) online sexual harassment which may include non-consensual sharing of sexual images and videos (sexting); inappropriate sexual comments on social media; exploitation; coercion and threats. - Incidences of sexual harassment will be investigated to ensure they are not part of a wider pattern of sexual harassment and / or sexual violence. - (b) sexual violence: sexual offences under the Sexual Offences Act 2003, specifically rape, assault by penetration and sexual assault. - 7.3 Bullying may also be: